Thousands expected at March on Washington commemorations

 Both measures are awaiting action in the Republican-controlled Senate.

 “We’re demanding that that be enacted,” King said.
 “The senators won’t even take action on it.
-That gives us an opportunity to say, ‘OK, we gave you guys a chance, we as the people, as Black people, as white people, as Latinos and Hispanics and we’re going to vote you out.’”
+That gives us an opportunity to say, ‘OK, we gave you guys a chance, we as the people, as Black people, as White people, as Latinos and Hispanics and we’re going to vote you out.’”

 He added: “There are a number of senators who need to go because they don’t have the capacity or have not demonstrated they have a capacity to understand what needs to happen in the community.”